 Web Resources featured here:

-4. Kids Summer Tech CampsSummer camps are great for children who enjoy coding.
+4. Sign the Kids up to Summer Tech CampsSummer camps are great for children who enjoy coding.
 Click To Tweet

 If your child has a passion for programming and they show potential, you might want to consider sending them off to a tech summer camp.
 Schools usually have a list of summer programs and you can check if any tech camps are being held in your area.
 Most of these camps have comprehensive courses from ages 7 till 17.